Kitchen fires are most often started by a grease fire. Cooking oil catching on fire.

 Use A Fire Blanket To Put Out A Grease Fire

 Shut off the oven.
 If oil and grease has spattered to the bottom of the oven and caught fire (perhaps more susceptible in a gas oven), you can smother the fire with baking soda, but be aware that you might need quite a bit.
 You might keep a big tub of baking soda in the front of a cabinet, so it’s readily accessible.

-If the fire is small, you can cover the pan on a stove-top or use baking soda to smother the flames in an oven.
-However, a kitchen fire extinguisher rated for grease fires (Class B) should be kept within easy reach – ideally between the kitchen and your nearest exit.
-A dry chemical fire extinguisher, like this kitchen fire extinguisher can be used for grease, oil, electrical and flammable liquid fires.
+A kitchen fire extinguisher rated at least for grease fires (Class B) should be kept within easy reach.
+Ideally locate it between the kitchen and your nearest exit.
+A fire extinguisher rated for ‘ABC’ like this one is rated for all fires including grease, oil, electrical and flammable liquid fires.